Together We Bake

 What is the organization aiming to accomplish?

-70% of Team Members will be placed in jobs within 3 months of graduation.
+70% of Team Members will gain employment within six months of graduation.

 85% of Team Members who take the ServSafe exam will receive a passing score.